 Willing and able to provide written informed consent, including willingness to undergo MRI-targeted biopsy using OmnEcoil investigational system

 Persistently elevated (> 3 ng/mL) or rising prostate specific antigen (PSA) level and/or abnormal digital rectal exam

 Prior negative transrectal ultrasound (TRUS) biopsy, or prior TRUS biopsy or transurethral resection of the prostate showing Gleason score =< 6 disease

-Received multiparametric prostate MRI within last 6 months prior to study enrollment with images available on Oregon Health and Science University (OHSU) picture archive of the hospital (PACS) for review
+Received multiparametric prostate MRI within last 6 months prior to study enrollment with images available on Oregon Health and Science University (OHSU) image viewing system for review

 Eastern Cooperative Group (ECOG) performance score 0 or 1